pliptor/PicoNN/README.md

 ## What does the code do?

-It segments a group of KxN=300 points, where K=3 and N=100, using a 2-layer neural network with 100 nodes in the hidden layer.
+It segments a group of KxN=300 points, where K=3 is the number of distinct class and N=100 the number of points in each class, using a 2-layer neural network with 100 nodes in the hidden layer.

 Data | Segmented Data
 :------:|:--------:
 ![Data](https://github.com/pliptor/PicoNN/blob/master/extras/input.png) |![Segmented Data](https://github.com/pliptor/PicoNN/blob/master/extras/output.png)

+Note: the code to generate the above graphs are not yet included.

 ## How To